G0HAN3/Landing-Page/README.md

 This website showcases captivating animations and the transitions brought to life with SheryJs library and Tailwind CSS in my recent project.

-It is made using Html, Css, Js, Shery.js.
+It is made using Html, Css, Js, TailwindCSS, Shery.js.

 ## Visit my Portfolio here - https://luxuryg.netlify.app/